alessandra3265/Meteo/sicilia/README.md

 # Sicilia

-Script script that queries the site: http://meteo.astropa.unipa.it/public/
+Script that queries the site: http://meteo.astropa.unipa.it/public/

 ## Requirement:
 * RoboBrowser